magenta/magenta/magenta/interfaces/midi/README.md

 The interface uses a python library called [mido](http://mido.readthedocs.io) to interface your computer's MIDI hub.
 For it to work, you need to separately install a backend library it can use to connect to your system.
-The easiest to install is RtMidi, which can be done with the following commands.
+Below are instructions for installing RtMidi.
 **Ubuntu:**

 ```bash